etale-cohomology/pm/readme.md

   1) Use existing molecular databases to screen for molecules that may have therapeutic effect on coronavirus.
 High-throughput screening makes this strategy possible, and new functions of many drug molecules can be found through this strategy, eg. the discovery of anti-HIV infection drug lopinavir/ritonavir.
   2) Develop new targeted drugs from scratch based on the genomic information and pathological characteristics of coronaviruses.
 Theoretically, the drugs found through these therapies would exhibit better anti-coronavirus effects, but the research procedure of new drug might cost years/decades.

-There are still are no clinically approved antiviral drugs, vaccines or monoclonal antibody therapies to treat SARS-CoV infections

 The coronaviral proteases, papain-like protease (PLpro) and 3C-like protease (3CLpro), are attractive antiviral drug targets because they are essential for coronaviral replication